Kernel Rebalance Proposal

 - Sector: 35% IT, 12% Financials, 11% Communications, 10% Consumer Discretionary

-- Reality: Still Mag 7 heavy, but diluted by 494 other companies across all sectors.
+- Mag 7 heavy but diluted by 494 other companies.
 Healthcare, financials, industrials provide genuine diversification.

 - Top holdings: ASML (2.3%), HSBC (1.3%), AstraZeneca (1.2%), Roche (1.2%), Novartis (1.2%), Nestlé (1.1%)